My Hypersensitivity Is Real: Why Highly Sensitive People Have ADHD

 “Toughen up!”
 “Don’t be so sensitive.”
 “I can’t believe that bothers you!”
 If you are highly sensitive to physical and/or emotional stimuli, you may have hypersensitivity — a condition common among adults with ADHD.

-After I told my younger sister, Melissa, about my attention deficit disorder (ADHD or ADD) diagnosis, we reminisced about our childhood.
+After I told my younger sister, Melissa, about my ADHD diagnosis, we reminisced about our childhood.
 “If there were family arguments, we would think it was something little, but, for you, it was huge,” said Melissa.
 “Something that I considered a minor spat, you felt was monumental and earth-shattering.”
 It wasn’t until I was 48 that I recognized what caused me to be a drama queen: I was born with ADHD and hypersensitivity.

 I first learned about the genetic nature of hypersensitivity by reading Scattered, by Gabor Maté, M.D., a physician and psychotherapist.
 “People with ADHD are hypersensitive,” says Maté.
 “That is not a fault, it is how they were born.
 It is their inborn temperament.”
 When I read Aron’s The Highly Sensitive Person, I finally recognized this sensitivity in myself.
 According to Aron, 15 to 20 percent of the population is born with a high level of sensitivity.